Cycling in Yorkshire & Beyond

 The Côte de Parbold is 1.8km at an average 5.6%.

-It then goes through Upholland and Higher End before taking Crank Road to Crank, Millbrook Lane through Windle and Eccleston, and passing Knowsley Park.
+It then goes through Upholland and Higher End before taking Crank Road to Crank, which has the Crank Caverns.

-Now the race goes through Prescot and Huyton, and is approaching the finish in Liverpool.
+Now the race goes through Prescot on the A57, and Huyton-with-Roby on the B5199.

 The Stage 2 finish is in Liverpool.

-Stage 2 is hilly, but with the last climb 40km before the finish.
-It could be a day for a breakaway.
+Stage 2 is hilly, but the last climb is 40km before the finish.
+It could be a day for a breakaway or it could be a bunch sprint.

 Who do you think will win Stage 2 of the 2027 Tour de France?